-Net Cost Actual Activity Description Budget Variance Obstatute a Decilul \$'000 Statutory Build- ing Services This service provides statutory building services to the Council 79 C C community including processing of building permits.
-200 T 121 This service prepares and processes amendments to the Council Planning Scheme.
-This service processes statutory planning ap- 883 City Strategy & plications, provides advice and makes decisions about develop- 1,175 Development ment proposals which require a planning permit, as well as representing Council at the Victorian Civil and Administrative Tribunal where necessary.
-It monitors the Council's Planning Scheme, 292 prepares major policy documents and processes amendments to the Council Planning Scheme.
-(210) Warrnambool Livestock Ex- Provides a regional livestock marketing centre that meets the needs of the stock agents, buyers and producers.
-(288) change (78) (119) Holiday Parks Provides affordable holiday accommodation that is modern, clean 358 and well maintained in a family orientation atmosphere.
-477 A City and Regional tourism hub open 364 days of the year that 676 Flagstaff Hill Maritime Village includes a Visitor Information Centre and Flagstaff Hill Maritime 836 & Visitor Infor- Village Village which tells the maritime history of the region during the day and a 'Shipwrecked' Sound and Light Laser show in the 100 mation Centre evening.
+Net Cost Actual Activity Description Budget Variance \$'000 Statutory Build- This service provides statutory building services to the Council 79 ing Services community including processing of building permits.
+200 121 This service prepares and processes amendments to the Council 883 City Strategy & Planning Scheme.
+This service processes statutory planning applications, provides advice and makes decisions about develop- 1,175 Development ment proposals which require a planning permit, as well as representing Council at the Victorian Civil and Administrative Tribunal where necessary.
+It monitors the Council's Planning Scheme, prepares major policy documents and processes amendments to the Council Planning Scheme.
+292 Warrnambool Provides a regional livestock marketing centre that meets the (210) Livestock Ex- needs of the stock agents, buyers and producers.
+(288) change (78) (119) Holiday Parks Provides affordable holiday accommodation that is modern, clean and well maintained in a family orientation atmosphere.
+358 and won maintained in a farmy distriction at neopholo.
+477 Flagstaff Hill A City and Regional tourism hub open 364 days of the year that 676 Maritime Village & Visitor Infor- includes a Visitor Information Centre and Flagstaff Hill Maritime Village Village which tells the maritime history of the region during 836 mation Centre the day and a 'Shipwrecked' Sound and Light Laser show in the evening.
 160 Econcomic De- Includes the industry and business support, research and statis- 695 velopment tical analysis and project development which underpin economic 784 development.
-89 Warrnambool This service provides a regional Airport that meets the needs 148 Airport of users and operates as a viable commercial enterprise to the 207 benefit of the region.
+89 Warrnambool Airport This service provides a regional Airport that meets the needs 148 All poit of users and operates as a viable commercial enterprise to the benefit of the region.
+207 bonone of the region.
 59 Port of Warr- Council manages the Cities port facility on behalf of the State 17 nambool Government.
-3 hamboor (14)
+3 (14)